mitsuba-renderer/drjit/docs/reference.rst

          RuntimeWarning: drjit.gather(): out-of-bounds read from position 100 in an array⏎ of size 3. (<stdin>:2)

-      In debug mode, Dr.Jit also installs a `python tracing hook
+      Finally, Dr.Jit also installs a `python tracing hook
       <https://docs.python.org/3/library/sys.html#sys.settrace>`__ that
       associates all Jit variables with their Python source code location, and this information is propagated all the way to the final intermediate